 Q: Do small air bubbles in the sample matter in the DLS measurement?

 A: Yes, they can matter.
 If it is just a very occasional spike, this is no concern and will in the end be averaged out.
 Consistent spikes can lead to a peak at large size up to a few microns and beyond, and this will also then be flagged as a comment in the data size quality report.
-Best way to avoid this can be a quick spin in a tabletop centrifuge.
+The best way to avoid this can be a quick spin in a tabletop centrifuge.

 Q: How do you determine the size when the average size on the report differs from the peak distribution on the spectra?